What to expect from live honey bee removal specialists

 We use a variety of methods to remove honey bees from wall cavities, chimneys, flat roofs, soffits, gables, behind wall tiles, beneath roof tiles and from anywhere else you might find them.

-Honey bees in a wall cavity
+Honey bee removal from a wall cavity

 There are two main options for the removal of honey bees that have colonised a wall cavity.